Special Weather Statement issued for Yavapai County Mountains, Yavapai County Valleys and Basins by NWS - News Break

 Special Weather Statement issued for Yavapai County Mountains, Yavapai County Valleys and Basins by NWS

-Effective: 2021-06-24 11:45:00 PDT Expires: 2021-06-24 12:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Yavapai County Mountains; Yavapai County Valleys and Basins SIGNIFICANT WEATHER ADVISORY FOR YAVAPAI COUNTY UNTIL 1215 PM MST At 1151 AM MST, Doppler radar was tracking a strong thunderstorm near Camp Verde, moving east at 15 mph.
-Wind gusts up to 50 mph and small hail will be possible with this storm.
-Locations impacted include Camp Verde, Montezuma Castle National Monument, Middle Verde, Mcguireville and Lake Montezuma.alerts.weather.gov
+Effective: 2021-07-09 13:04:00 PDT Expires: 2021-07-09 18:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Yavapai County Mountains; Yavapai County Valleys and Basins SIGNIFICANT WEATHER ADVISORY FOR YAVAPAI COUNTY IN THE BAGDAD AREA UNTIL 600 PM MST At 520 PM MST, Doppler radar was tracking strong thunderstorms along a line extending from 6 miles northeast of Bagdad to near Yava.
+Movement was southwest at 20 mph.
+Pea size hail and wind gusts up to 50 mph will be possible with these storms.
+Locations impacted include Bagdad and Yava.alerts.weather.gov

 Comments / 0